timiskhakov/ExploringMLNet/readme.md

 ...
 ```

-The idea of this scenario is to train a model using regression, evaluate it, and guess a result based on a provided sample set.
+The idea of this scenario is to train a model using this data, evaluate it, and guess a result based on a provided sample set.

 Keep in mind that the machine doesn't know the actual formula of that expression.
 (Although if we do some math or check [`CalculateExpression`](https://github.com/timiskhakov/ExploringMLNet/blob/master/ExploringMLNet.Expression/DataGenerator.cs#L25) method we would know that the expression is `(a + b)ˆ2 + (c + d) * e`.)